 Before joining Columbia Business School, Jennifer worked as a certified HR professional for law firms including globally prominent Brobeck, Phleger and Harrison, LLP in San Francisco.
 After earning an MBA with honors, she transitioned from corporate law to academia, where she developed expertise in program development, enrollment strategies, and alumni engagement.
 She has also taught as an adjunct instructor for both undergraduate and graduate students, including courses such as human resource management and organizational and consumer behavior.
 Currently, Jennifer is pursuing a doctoral degree in adult learning and education at Teachers College Columbia University with a focus on activating the perceived effectiveness of leadership development programs, critical reflection, and the learning transfer system inventory.
 Past research includes Bridging Theory to Practice Model (2018) and Developing Authenticity in Women’s Leadership Development (2017).
 She has also presented at the Academy of Human Resources Development Conference (February 2018) and the International Conference for Leadership (October 2018).

-Jennie Johnson is a Senior Instructional Designer at Columbia University’s School of Professional Studies.
-She has over seven years of experience designing and developing meaningful learning experiences in higher education and corporate training settings.
+Jennie Johnson is a Senior Associate Director of Instructional Design and Special Projects at Columbia University’s School of Professional Studies.
+She has over ten years of experience designing and developing impactful and innovative learning experiences in higher education and corporate training contexts.

-While at previous institutions, Johnson assisted in the creation and delivery of faculty course design workshops, helped establish an integrative learning community of practice for faculty, and helped create a set of hybrid course development and delivery standards.
+Prior to joining Columbia, Jennie was most recently an instructional designer at Manhattan College where she assisted in the creation and delivery of faculty course design workshops, helped establish an integrative learning community of practice for faculty, and co-created a set of hybrid course development and delivery standards.

-Johnson’s research interests include learning transfer and behavior change on the job.
-She holds an M.A.Ed. in Curriculum and Instruction from The College of William and Mary and has a B.A. in English from the same institution.
+Jennie holds an M.A.Ed. in Curriculum and Instruction and B.A. in English from The College of William and Mary.
 Her teaching experience includes classroom and online instruction at the secondary level.
+Additionally, she is a Quality Matters-certified Peer Reviewer and Applying the Quality Matters Rubric Online Facilitator.

 Dr. Erik Nelson is the Senior Associate Dean of Academic Affairs at Columbia University in the School of Professional Studies (SPS).
 Dr. Nelson is charged with establishing a unified vision for the Academic Affairs unit, providing curricular leadership to the school’s portfolio of academic offerings, including 6 academic divisions, 14 master’s degree programs and a growing suite of professional programs.